 Clients connecting to Pulsar brokers need to communicate with an entire Pulsar instance using a single URL.

-You can use your own service discovery system.
-If you use your own system, you only need to satisfy just one requirement: when a client performs an HTTP request to an endpoint for a Pulsar cluster, such as
+You can use your own service discovery system, and you only need to satisfy just one requirement: when a client performs an HTTP request to an endpoint for a Pulsar cluster, such as

 http://pulsar.us-west.example.com:8080, the client needs to be redirected to some active brokers in the desired cluster, whether via DNS, an HTTP or IP redirect, or some other means.